Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 - Comparing pathways before committing to any agency.
 You've heard the private agency pitch.
 You want to know what the full landscape looks like — all four pathways with actual costs, timelines, and eligibility requirements — before you sign an intake contract

 - Financially stretched after fertility treatments.
-After spending $10,000+ on IVF, a $15,000–$50,000 agency fee feels enormous.
+After spending $10,000+ on IVF, an $18,000–$30,000 private-adoption cost feels enormous.
 Before committing to private adoption, you want to understand whether public adoption or kinship adoption could achieve your goal at a fraction of the cost

 - Trying to understand the SFP financial rules.
-The 2025 income threshold ($180,000 for basic maintenance rate) and the $6,000 private adoption subsidy both affect whether the private agency path makes financial sense for your household
+The 2025 income threshold ($180,000 for basic maintenance rate) affects the public-path comparison, while the $6,000 private-domestic grant affects eligible private-adoption households

 - Anyone who got an agency quote and wants context.
 Before you write the first cheque, know what you're getting and what alternatives exist